bainco/pinboard-bainco/README.md

 Note: The stuff below is just from a nice template that I found...

+## Features
+I added the capability to drag and drop an image from the user's computer (or from the web) to create a pin!

 ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.